1. FFC Turbine Potsdam: 2012–2022: Two Cup finals and the end of the Schröder era

+2022–present: Relegation and rebuilding

+A disastrous start to the 2022–23 season left Turbine at the bottom of the table, prompting the dismissal of Middeke.
+After brief interim tenures by Dirk Heinrichs and Sven Weigang, Marco Gebhardt was appointed.
+However, following a 1–5 loss to Bayer Leverkusen in May 2023, Turbine’s first-ever relegation after 29 years in the Bundesliga was confirmed.

+The team struggled early in the 2023–24 2.
+Bundesliga season, losing its first three matches without scoring.
+However, a dramatic turnaround followed with seven consecutive wins without conceding a goal.
+On the final matchday, Turbine secured the league title and immediate promotion.

+Despite this success, a poor start to the 2024–25 Bundesliga campaign led to the dismissal of both Gebhardt and sporting director Dirk Heinrich in October.
+Austrian coach Kurt Russ took over, but he was unable to prevent a swift return to the second division.
+Turbine managed just a single point throughout the entire season, coming from a goalless home draw against Carl Zeiss Jena, finishing bottom of the table.

 Colours and badge

 The club colours are blue and white.
 The team plays their home games in an all-blue kit while they use an all-white kit on away matches.
 Sometimes the players wear a combination of the home and away kit.
 The third kit is all-red.

 The outer side of the badge is a dark blue circle with the club name written on the top and the bottom.
 There are three stars each on the left and the right side.
 The stars don't have a certain meaning.
 The left part of the inner side shows an eagle.
 It is taken from the badge of state of Brandenburg.
 The upper right part shows football.
 The lower right side shows the letters "TP" which stand for "Turbine Potsdam".